 Charged with wife’s murder, man fakes kidnapping, poisons daughter: Docs

 GASTON COUNTY, N.C.
-(Court TV) — A former paramedic in North Carolina, who now stands accused not only of murdering his wife and poisoning his daughter, is due in court on Monday for a bond hearing as he tries to get released from jail.
+(Court TV) — A former paramedic in North Carolina accused of murdering his wife and poisoning his daughter will remain behind bars after being denied bond at a hearing on Monday.

 Joshua Hunsucker, 40, is charged with the first-degree murder of his wife, Stacy Robinson Hunsucker, who died on Sept.
 23, 2018.
-When Stacy died, Joshua told people that she died of a heart attack and immediately had her cremated.
+Joshua told people that Stacy died of a heart attack and immediately had her cremated.
 He also filed a claim for a $250,000 life insurance payout just days after his wife’s death, according to court documents.

 Stacy had been an organ donor, and as a result, a vial of her blood was kept in a file.
 Investigators tested the blood, citing Joshua’s odd behavior, and found that she had been poisoned with tetrahydrozoline, found in eyedrops.